Soumyaneelakari1/LinkedIn-ETL/README.md

 ## Objectives
 1.Analyze user activity patterns to develop strategies that increase user interaction and reduce churn.<br>
-2.Identify the types of content that generate the most engagement and tailor content creation efforts accordingly.
+2.Identify the types of content that generate the most engagement and tailor content creation efforts accordingly.<br>
-3.Analyze education and career data to provide insights into typical career pathways 4.Study user connection patterns to enhance features that facilitate networking and collaboration.
+3.Analyze education and career data to provide insights into typical career pathways.<br>
+4.Study user connection patterns to enhance features that facilitate networking and collaboration.<br>